On the road to Ardnamurchan

 Corran Ferry to Salen

 If you’re starting your journey by making the short crossing of the corran sound on the ferry then you’ll soon pass through the small village of Strontian (‘Nose of the Fairies’ in Gaelic), where you can find petrol pumps, have a spot of lunch in the Strontian hotel, or buy some things in the village shop or local pottery.
-By taking the left after the bridge and heading straight to the end of the road, you’ll find the Ariundle Centre, aka Cosy Knits, where they practice spinning, weaving and natural dying using wool from their hand-reared sheep.
+By taking the right after the bridge and heading straight to the end of the road, you’ll find the Ariundle Centre, aka Cosy Knits, where they practice spinning, weaving and natural dying using wool from their hand-reared sheep.
 They also offer lunch, home baking and local crafts.

 After Strontian village the road will take you around Loch Sunart and after passing the Resipole campsite you may wish to drop into the Resipole Art Gallery, which has consistently excellent exhibitions, just beyond Resipole campsite on the road to your right.
 Fifteen minutes on from Resipole, take a left at the Salen junction (at the tall white house) for Western Ardnamurchan.